How to apply

-Each year the Foundation provides funding to support medical research projects for durations of up to two years duration and a maximum of $160,000.
+Each year the Foundation provides funding to support medical research projects for a duration of up to two years and a maximum of $160,000.
 The Foundation is committed to funding excellence and has an established policy of supporting emerging researchers.

 The Douglas Goodfellow Repatriation Fellowship is a special award to facilitate the return to New Zealand of mid-career medical researchers of outstanding potential to expand the scale and scope of New Zealand medical research.
 Fellows will be expected to carry out research at the highest level.

 The Postdoctoral Fellowships provide two years support for outstanding science or medical graduates with New Zealand residency, permanent residency or citizenship who hold a doctoral degree of not more than five years standing at the time of initiating the Fellowship, irrespective of the University from which their PhD was conferred.

 Two named Fellowships provide support for science or medical graduates who wish to undertake full-time medical research for a PhD or MD.
 These are the Ruth Spencer and the Douglas Goodfellow Medical Research Fellowships.
 Applications will be called for when each Fellowship falls vacant, usually one every three years.